vladciocoiu/language-translation-chat/README.md

 // should have the format mysql://username:password@host:port/db_name
 DB_URL=

-// secret for generating the JWTs (a random sequence of 64 bytes in hex) JWT_SECRET=
+// secrets for generating the JWTs (random sequences of 64 bytes in hex) JWT_SECRET=
+REFRESH_TOKEN_SECRET=

 // email credentials
 EMAIL_USER=